olenski42/LDrawConverter/README.md

 - support for the unofficial LDraw library

 ## TODO
-- support for other export formats supported by the fbx sdk(obj, collada)
+- export in other formats supported by the fbx sdk(obj, collada, fbx ascii)
 - set export settings without recompiling
 - mesh optimizing
   - remove occluded studs